alvinylt/gopher/README.md

 ### Recursively Index Subdirectories

-Following the indexation of the root directory using the request `\r\n`, `main()` goes through the linked list and calls `gopher_connect()` for every subdirectory.
+Following the indexation of the root directory using the request "`\r\n`", `main()` goes through the linked list and calls `gopher_connect()` for every subdirectory.
 This effectively models a breadth-first search of the filesystem hosted on the Gopher server.